JishnuTU/oracle-sql-work/Oracle Database/Back Up and Recovery.md

 ## Oracle Backup Technologies

-**User Managed Hot Back Up**
+ - **User Managed Hot Back Up**
-The DBA takes periodic backups of the database data files and review logs using operating system commands **Oracle Recovey Manager (RMAN)** is a command-line utility that can take database backups for you, and also manage your database backups and perform database recovery (supports incremental database backups )
+The DBA takes periodic backups of the database data files and review logs using operating system commands.

+- **Oracle Recovey Manager (RMAN)** is a command-line utility that can take database backups for you, and also manage your database backups and perform database recovery (supports incremental database backups) .

-**Data Pump**
+- **Data Pump**
-Database export-import utility. ( it creates logical exports of your database )
+Database export-import utility. (it creates logical exports of your database)

 ## Enabling ARCHIVELOG mode